wasp-lang/wasp/web/docs/tutorials/todo-app/creating-new-project.md

 As we can see, this is simply a functional React component which uses the CSS and Wasp logo files sitting next to it in the `src/client` dir.

 This is all the code we need!
-Wasp quitely takes care of everything else needed to define, build, and run a web app.
+Wasp quietly takes care of everything else needed to define, build, and run a web app.

 :::tip
 `wasp start` automatically picks up the changes you make and restarts the app, so keep it running.